 The Commission has published resources for entities wishing to apply for a new, transferred, or varied water retail licence.
 These reference documents set out the process and requirements to apply for a licence issued by the Commission to water industry entities pursuant to the Act.

-The following resources on licensing requirements for water entities can be accessed at the Licence applications page:
+Information on licensing requirements for water entities can be accessed at the Licence applications page.

 SAWB2/1 Bulletin no 3 - Regulatory obligations